dwmkerr/terraform-consul-cluster/article/article.md

 ![](/content/images/2017/01/img-1-network-1.png)

+If you want to see the code as it stands now, check the [Step 1](https://github.com/dwmkerr/terraform-consul-cluster/tree/step-1) branch.
 Now we need to look at creating the hosts to install Consul on.

 ## Step 2 - Creating the Consul Hosts